Medicaid Pharmacy Benefit Management

 Preferred Drug List

-The Preferred Drug List (PDL) is a list of effective prescription drugs within therapeutic drug classes.
+The Preferred Drug List (PDL) on the Magellan website under Resources - Forms & Documents - Select Type of Documents - Pharmacy is a list of effective prescription drugs within therapeutic drug classes.
 These drugs are the recommended first choice when prescribing for NH Medicaid patients.
 To request a drug not on the PDL, fill out the Preferred Drug List Non-Preferred Drug Approval Form.

 Clinical Prior Authorization

-The Clinical Prior Authorization (PA) Program criteria on the Magellan website under Documentation was implemented to improve quality and manage drug classes that have been identified as requiring additional monitoring.
+The Clinical Prior Authorization (PA) Program criteria was implemented to improve quality and manage drug classes that have been identified as requiring additional monitoring.
 This program is also intended as a means of ensuring that drugs are being prescribed for the right patients and for the appropriate reasons, while still monitoring drug expenditures.
-Request forms for these drugs can be found on the Magellan website under Documentation, Fax Forms.
+The Clinical PA criteria can be found on the Magellan website under Resources - Forms & Documents - Select Type of Documents - Clinical PA Criteria.
+Request forms for these drugs can be found on the Magellan website under Resources - Forms & Documents - Select Type of Documents - Fax Forms.

 Over the Counter Drugs